 KiKUU an online shop is also offering crazy deals for this year’s Black Friday season.
-You get 10$ coupon for new visitors and Up to 60% off for free shipping.
+You get a 10$ coupon for new visitors and Up to 60% off for free shipping.
 Get the latest fashion wear and many more from KiKUU.
-Offer last from 1st November to 30th November, 2018.
+Offer last from 1st November to 30th November 2018.

-Tonaton is an intresting place to check out Black Friday deals as individuals all over the country, post items for sale.
+Tonaton is an interesting place to check out Black Friday deals as individuals all over the country, post items for sale.
 You can get good deals here as well.